Multi-Contact Inertial Parameters Estimation and Localization in Legged Robots: DDP with parametrized dynamics

-Similar to optimal control~\cite[Section 2.2]{mastalli22auro}, we observe the presence of the Markovian structure, leading to $\mulpDynNext = \valFunc[\state]^\prime + $.
-This establishes a connection between the~\gls{kkt} conditions with the Pontryagin’s maximum principle~\cite{bellman54bull} because $\mulpDynNext$ assumes the role of the \textit{next costate}.
-This connection becomes evident when augmenting the system's state with its internal parameters, contributing to the condensation of the system of equations in~\Cref{eq:kkt} into:
+Similar to optimal control~\cite[Section 2.2]{mastalli22auro}, by inspecting the last row of~\Cref{eq:kkt} we observe the presence of the Markovian structure, leading to $\mulpDynNext = \valFunc[\state]^\prime + $.
+This connection becomes evident when augmenting the system's state with its parameters $\params$, contributing to the condensation of the system of equations in~\Cref{eq:kkt} as:

 where the $\qualFunc$'s terms represent the local approximation of the \textit{action-value function} whose expressions are:

 with $\valFunc[\state]^+ \coloneqq \valFunc[\state]^\prime + \valFunc[\state\state]^\prime \dynFeas$ and $\valFunc[\params]^+ \coloneqq \valFunc[\params]^\prime + \valFunc[\state\params]^\prime \dynFeas$ as the gradients of the value function after the deflection produced by the dynamics infeasibility $\dynFeas$ (see~\cite{mastalli-icra20}).
 To exploit the \textit{parametric structure}, we then compute the estimation policy and value function as functions of the parameters and arrival state.